Leadership

 lir2034@med.cornell.edu

-Lisa Rachmuth is the Program Administrator of the New York City Elder Abuse Center (NYCEAC).
-She currently oversees all the programs within the NYCEAC at Weill Cornell Medicine’s portfolio.
-She was previously the Deputy Director of NYCEAC’s MDTs.
-In her previous position, she managed the day-to-day operations of NYCEAC’s existing MDTs and is spearheading the expansion of the MDTs to all five boroughs.
-Prior to joining NYCEAC, Lisa was the Directo of Clinical Initiatives and Programming for NYC’s Human Resources Administration’s Office of Domestic Violence.
+Lisa Rachmuth is the Program Administrator for the Center for Elder Abuse Solutions (CEASe).
+She currently oversees all the programs within the CEASe at Weill Cornell Medicine’s portfolio.
+She was previously the Deputy Director of CEASe’s MDTs.
+In her previous position, she managed the day-to-day operations of CEASe’s existing MDTs and is spearheading the expansion of the MDTs to all five boroughs.
+Before joining CEASe, Lisa was the Director of Clinical Initiatives and Programming for NYC’s Human Resources Administration’s Office of Domestic Violence.
 Through these positions, Lisa has worked with systems, communities, and individuals affected by and dedicated to Domestic Violence and Elder Abuse.
-Lisa holds a Master’s in Social Work from the University of Pennsylvania.
-She has 31 years of social services experience, with particular expertise in elder justice, child abuse, intergenerational abuse, domestic violence and housing initiatives for individuals and families.
+Lisa holds a Master’s degree in Social Work from the University of Pennsylvania.
+She has 31 years of social services experience, with particular expertise in elder justice, child abuse, intergenerational abuse, domestic violence, and housing initiatives for individuals and families.
 In addition to her years of clinical and administrative experience, Lisa is an experienced workshop curriculum developer and presenter.
 Lisa is also an Adjunct Professor at the Silberman School of Social Work and a board member of the organization Evenfooting. -

 Maggie Morgan, MSW